jgato/jgato/random_docs/working_with_subgroups_on_ZTP.md

 ```

 Now, we will move out of its logical-group the cluster SNO5, creating a new subgroup.
 We will test the same validated configuration but on a new version of OCP.
-Once this is tested, the Policy that upgraded the subgroup, will be included in the original logical-group.
-And SNO5 can be included back to this group.

 # Create the subgroup